-33 Enrique G. Mendoza, Assaf Razin, and Linda L. Tesar, "Effective tax rates in macroeconomics: Cross-country estimates of tax rates on factor incomes and consumption," Journal of Monetary Economics, Volume 34, Issue 3 (December 1994) p.297-323.
+19 Enrique G. Mendoza, Assaf Razin, and Linda L. Tesar, "Effective tax rates in macroeconomics: Cross-country estimates of tax rates on factor incomes and consumption," Journal of Monetary Economics, Volume 34, Issue 3 (December 1994) p.297-323.

 At the state level, we calculate income tax rates for a variety of earning groups.
 The state income tax rate is found by dividing total state taxes on income of the household, $SHHT_e$, by total household income in each period.
-Household income, total state taxes on income of the household, as well as population are distributed according to the distribution reported in the Kansas Department of Revenue individual income tax annual report for Tax Year 2020.34 Household income is defined as gross domestic product less net taxes on production and imports, or GDP - (TPI - Sub).
+Household income, total state taxes on income of the household, as well as population are distributed according to the distribution reported by the U.S. Internal Revenue Service for tax year 2020.20 Household income is defined as gross domestic product less net taxes on production and imports, or GDP - (TPI - Sub).
 The household income tax rate is therefore measured as: